ente-io/ente/web/docs/webauthn-passkeys.md

 | ------------- | ------ | ----------------------------------------------------------------- |
 | accountsToken | string | The Accounts-specific JWT session token.
 It is encoded in base64. |

-### Automatically logging into Accounts
+### Automatically logging into Ente Accounts

 Clients open a WebView with the URL `https://accounts.ente.io/passkeys/handoff?client=<clientPackageName>&token=<accountsToken>`.
 This page will parse the token and client package name for usage in subsequent Accounts-related API calls.

-If valid, the user will be automatically redirected to the passkeys management page.
+If the token is valid, the user will be automatically redirected to the passkeys management page.
 Otherwise, they will be required to login with their Ente credentials.

 ## Registering a WebAuthn credential